PrairieLearn/PrairieLearn/doc/remoteExams.md

 This configuration is good when:

 * Almost all students take the exam at the same time
-* Some students have accommodations, such as 1.5x time &mdash; **these students must be listed first in the access rules**
+* Some students have accommodations, such as 1.5x time — **these students must be listed first in the access rules**
 * Some students take the exam at a later "conflict" time, mainly because they are in a different timezone

 Some notes about this configuration: